lsminter/dnd-notes/bevron/session-19.md

 Droop continues to hold tightly onto Arix.
 He holds out the healing pot that Arix gave him to Arix's mouth to heal him.

 Strya is attacked by a buggabear.
-He slams down his morning start on top of Strya who was unable to get his shield up in time.
+He slams down his morning star on top of Strya who was unable to get his shield up in time.
 What an amateur.

 Arix feels revitalized from the potion.
 He crosses the river and rejoins the group.